vulinh64/vulinh64.github.io/blog/2025-08-10-main-method-evolution.md

 Look at this beautiful disaster!
 Want to print a simple greeting?
 Sure, but first you must appease the Java gods with this 47-character ceremonial chant.
 It's like needing a PhD in ancient linguistics just to say "hi" to your computer.

-Look at this beautiful code from Python:
+Take a look at this beautiful code from Python:

 ```python
 print("Hello, World!")